ttvbetboster2/ttvbetboster2/README.md

 <br><br>

-- 🧠 I’m currently working on: a shopping website project called **Shopezy** and a **Roulette simulator** in Python
+-  I’m currently working on: a shopping website project called **Shopezy** and a **Roulette simulator** in Python
-- 🌱 I’m currently learning: web development (HTML, CSS, PHP, MySQL), programming logic, and Fysikk 1 + Kjemi 1 📘⚗️
+-  I’m currently learning: web development (HTML, CSS, PHP, MySQL), programming logic, and Fysikk 1 + Kjemi 1 📘⚗️
-- 🤝 I’m looking to collaborate on: small student-level projects or challenges to build experience
+-  I’m looking to collaborate on: small student-level projects or challenges to build experience
-- 🧠 I’m looking for help with: improving backend coding skills and writing clean, efficient code
+-  I’m looking for help with: improving backend coding skills and writing clean, efficient code
-- 💬 Ask me about: building login systems, cookies in PHP, and how to make simple websites
+-  Ask me about: building login systems, cookies in PHP, and how to make simple websites
-- 📫 How to reach me: through GitHub for now (more coming soon!)
+-  How to reach me: through GitHub for now (more coming soon!)
-- 😄 Pronouns: he/him
+-  Pronouns: he/him

-Thanks for visiting my profile! 😊